GeoscienceAustralia/dea-notebooks/README.rst

 The ``dea-notebooks`` repository uses 'branches' to manage individuals' notebooks, and to allow easy publishing of notebooks ready to be shared.
 There are two main types of branches:

 * `develop branch <https://github.com/GeoscienceAustralia/dea-notebooks/tree/develop>`_: The ``develop`` branch is the **default branch** where notebooks are put as they are being prepared to be shared publicly.
 Notebooks added to this branch will be periodically merged into the ``stable`` branch after testing and evaluation.
 The ``develop`` branch is protected and requires changes to be approved via a 'pull request' and review checklist before they appear on the branch.
 * `stable branch <https://github.com/GeoscienceAustralia/dea-notebooks/tree/stable>`_: The ``stable`` branch contains DEA's collection of publicly available notebooks.
-Notebooks added to this branch will become part of the official DEA documentation and are published on the `DEA User Guide </>`_.
+Notebooks added to this branch will become part of the official DEA documentation and are published on the `DEA Knowledge Hub <https://docs.dea.ga.gov.au/>`_.
 The ``stable`` branch is protected, and is periodically updated with new content from the ``develop`` branch via a 'pull request' (for ``develop`` > ``stable`` pull requests, *merge using the 'Create a merge commit' option*).
 * `Working branches <https://github.com/GeoscienceAustralia/dea-notebooks/branches>`_: All other branches in the repository are working spaces for users of ``dea-notebooks``.
 They have a unique name (typically named after the user, e.g. ``ClaireK``, ``BexDunn``).
 The notebooks on these branches can be works-in-progress and do not need to be pretty or complete.
 By using a working branch, it is easy to use scripts and algorithms from ``dea-notebooks`` in your own work or share and collaborate on a working version of a notebook or code.

 Publishing notebooks to the stable branch
 -----------------------------------------

-Once you have a notebook that is ready to be published on the ``develop`` branch, you can submit a 'pull request' in the `Pull requests tab at the top of the repository <https://github.com/GeoscienceAustralia/dea-notebooks/pulls>`_.
-The default pull request template contains a check-list to ensure that all ``stable`` branch Jupyter notebooks are consistent and well-documented so they can be understood by future users, and rendered correctly in the `DEA User Guide </>`_.
+Once you have a notebook that is ready to be published from the ``develop`` branch to the DEA Knowledge Hub, you can submit a 'pull request' in the `Pull requests tab at the top of the repository <https://github.com/GeoscienceAustralia/dea-notebooks/pulls>`_.
+The default pull request template contains a check-list to ensure that all ``stable`` branch Jupyter notebooks are consistent and well-documented so they can be understood by future users, and rendered correctly in the `DEA Knowledge Hub <https://docs.dea.ga.gov.au/>`_.
 Please ensure that as many of these checklist items are complete as possible or leave a comment in the pull request asking for help with any remaining checklist items.

 Draft pull requests
 ^^^^^^^^^^^^^^^^^^^